 To all who currently have a rocket.
 Please build it as per the instructions, and bring it to next week’s meeting.
 Also, take a picture of you and your rocket and email to me at firstname.lastname@example.org or post it to our Facebook page.
 Try not to lose your rocket, because it counts for a significant portion of your model rocketry progression, but if we have a picture then we have a record.
 Happy building!

 We are now requiring activity release forms for all out-of-meeting activities.
 These need to be signed by you, the parent, and be given to the senior member in charge at the start of the activity.
 The bottom of the release form contains important information about the activity for you.
 Each release form, which are specific to each activity, will be underneath/next to the signup sheets that we have posted at the end of each meeting.
 See this example form 32.

-The focus for this week’s meeting will be emergency services, and the uniform will be BDU’s.
+The focus of this week’s meeting will be character development.
+The uniform will be BDU’s.